The Truth About New York Fashion Week

-Fashion week is often about who you know.
+The truth about New York Fashion week is that invites are often about who you know.
 When you don't know someone, it's about how valuable a brand sees you as an influencer.
 If event invites aren't showing up in your inbox, you have a few options: a) pitch (make sure to include how you can be of value in covering the event instead of just asking for an invite), b) apply for GPS Radar, where you'll be able to secure invites to shows and events, c) ask around in the blogging community for +1's or to fill someone else's seat if they are unable to attend.

 Take a day to shoot in the city, 100%!
 Especially coming in from out of town, take the time to explore the city and get some great content (which will serve a better purpose for you in the long run than sitting (or standing) in a crowded 10-minute show.

-Wake up earlier than I want to, spent too much time getting glammed and ready, travel down to SoHo to shoot a few looks with my photographer, head back up town or have lunch, head back downtown to stop at showrooms to see my brands, head to a show/event at night, eat pizza because I'm still starving and crash as early as possible!
+I usually wake up earlier than I want to, spend too much time getting glammed and ready, then travel down to SoHo to shoot a few looks with my photographer.
+Then i'll head back uptown or have lunch, head back downtown to stop at showrooms to see my brands, head to a show/event at night, eat pizza because I'm still starving and crash as early as possible!

 Anyone can go to Fashion Week!
 I will say, going for the first time, it's an exciting time to be in the city and see the hustle and bustle of it all and how it comes to fruition.
 If you're looking to go just to experience it, there are often free exhibits, events or pop-ups you can visit.
 Even just to spend a day in NY, take some photos, stop by an event and have lunch at a cool spot can be fun!